open-mv-sandbox/daicon/docs/daicon.md

 A new format version can raise the minimum required version of components.
 The format will continue to be backwards compatible, as long as the component requirements by this new version cover the component requirements by the previous versions, following the rules set out by semantic versioning.

-You can include multiple major versions of the same component in a daicon container, as they are required to have different unique UUIDs.
+You can include multiple major versions of the same component in a daicon file, as they are required to have different unique UUIDs.
 If you find yourself needing to include multiple *minor* versions, you are likely not correctly following semantic versioning.

 ## Examples